 Moodle FAQs - Students

 Here you'll find some frequently asked questions about Moodle.
 You can click a question from the list below to jump directly to it on the page.
-If you find that your question isn't answered here, or is a little more specific, please contact the Help Desk by emailing email@example.com.
+If you find that your question isn't answered here, or is a little more specific, please contact the Help Desk.
+To expedite your ticket, include any URLs, name of your class, instructor, or screenshots.

-- I'm enrolled in a course, but it's not showing on my dashboard.
+- I'm enrolled in a course, but it's not showing on Dashboard or My Courses.
 Where is it?

 - Why can't I access a Moodle course that everyone else can?